 Cruises depart from Circular Quay, easily accessible from the city.
-We recommend hotels within walking distance of the port and others that are ideally placed for exploring the city easily.
+We recommend hotels within walking distance of the port and others that are ideally placed for exploring the city quickly.

 It is hard not to fall in love with the place.

-It is no easy task to decide what you want to see in the time you have.
-For it will never be enough.
+Deciding what you want to see in the time you have is no easy task, for it will never be enough.
 Of course, you’ll want to see all the major tourist sights, or if you are a returning visitor, find some more unusual spots off the beaten track.

-If you have more time before you start your cruise from Sydney, then the eastern suburbs where the locals live are worth exploring for their hidden beaches, local restaurants, and morning markets.
+If you have more time before you start your cruise in Australia and New Zealand, then the eastern suburbs where the locals live are worth exploring for their hidden beaches, local restaurants, and morning markets.

 Where to stay before your cruise from Sydney